waii-ai/waii-sdk-js/README.md

 #### Parameters:

 - `params` (required): An object containing the query generation request parameters.

+  - `search_context` (optional): An array of `SearchContext` objects that specify the database, schema, and table names to consider during query generation.
+  - `tweak_history` (optional): An array of `Tweak` objects that provide additional information for query generation, such as SQL or ASK statements.
+  - `ask` (optional): A string containing the ASK statement for the query generation.
+  - `uuid` (optional): A unique identifier for the query.
+  - `dialect` (optional): The dialect of the query.
+  - `parent_uuid` (optional): The parent query's unique identifier.

 - `signal` (optional): An AbortSignal object for aborting the request.

 #### Returns: